 - Place the pork cutlets in a single layer in the air fryer basket and lightly spray the tops with oil.
 (Depending on the size of your air fryer, you may need to air fry in two batches).

 - Air fry on 400F for 5 minutes.
 Flip the pork over, spray the tops and air fry for another 3-5 minutes.
-The pork should be golden brown and crispy with an internal temperature of 145F (US) or 160F (Canada).
+The pork should be golden brown and crispy with an internal temperature between 145F and 160F (see note below).

 - Remove from air fryer basket and let rest for 3 minutes before serving.